kedamaian/swsyafiq/_posts/2015-03-23-welcome-to-kedamaian.md

 layout: post
 title: Welcome to kedamaian
 date: {}
-author: Jacob Tomlinson
+author: tehnoblequran
 summary: >-
-  Carte Noire is a dark blog theme for Jekyll focusing on a clear reading experience.
+  Kedamaian is a dark blog theme for Jekyll focusing on a clear reading experience.
 thumbnail: heart
-tags: 'welcome,to,carte,noire'
+tags: 'welcome,to,kedamaian'
 published: true
 ---